bcit-ltc/helm-charts/README.md

 <!-- SPDX-License-Identifier: MPL-2.0 -->
+# 🧊 This project has been archived.
+In our new org, [bcit-tlu](https://github.com/bcit-tlu/), charts are located within app repositories.

+---

+The code remains available for historic purposes.

 # Helm Charts

 Helm charts for apps and services developed and maintained by BCIT's Learning and Teaching Centre.